SafeGraphInc/safegraph_py/README.md

 * To change the column name where the Value from the Key:Value pair will go, simply add the argument 'value_col_name'

 #### unpack_json_and_merge_fast(df, json_column='visitor_home_cbgs', key_col_name='visitor_home_cbg', value_col_name='cbg_visitor_count', keep_index=False, chunk_n=1000)
 Multithreaded version of unpack_json_and_merge(), reference above for more details.
-The parameter chunk_n is the size of one chunk.
+The parameter 'chunk_n' is the size of one chunk.
 The dataframe is then split into len(df)//chunk_n chunks.
 These chunks are what is distributed across multiple threads.

 #### explode_json_array(df_, array_column = 'visits_by_day', value_col_name='day_visit_counts',place_key='safegraph_place_id', file_key='date_range_start', array_sequence='day', keep_index=False, verbose=True, zero_index=False)